liamyardley/NLP-computational-prometheus/README.md

 ## Project Overview
 This project applies Natural Language Processing (NLP) to a centuries-old literary debate: Is Mary Shelley (Frankenstein, The Last Man) a Gothic Horror author, or the progenitor of Science Fiction?

 Using a corpus of 44 novels from the Romantic, Victorian, and Modern eras, this study utilizes Structural Topic Modeling (STM) and Principal Component Analysis (PCA) to quantify the evolution of literary genres.
-The analysis proves that Shelley functions as an "Evolutionary Bridge"—her syntactic fingerprint remains rooted in Gothic tradition, while her thematic vocabulary pioneers the narrative structures of Science Fiction.
+The analysis proves that Shelley functions as an "Evolutionary Bridge, her syntactic fingerprint remains rooted in Gothic tradition, while her thematic vocabulary pioneers the narrative structures of Science Fiction.

 ## Key Features